drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 * TROPOMI_CH4_filter_roughness: Filter out TROPOMI methane observations with a surface roughness above this value.
 Set to "nan" to ignore.
 * TROPOMI_CH4_filter_swir_aot: Filter out TROPOMI methane observations with a SWIR AOT above this value.
 Set to "nan" to ignore.

+* postprocess_save_albedo: Should the postprocessing workflow save out albedo?
+"True" or "False".